Reversal Patterns Double Top and Double Bottoms Patterns

 This double tops chart pattern is a reversal chart pattern that forms after an extended upward market trend.
 As its name implies, this setup is made up of 2 consecutive peaks that are roughly equal, with a moderate trough in between.

-This double top setup is regarded complete once the price makes and forms second peak and then penetrates lowest point between the highs, called the neck line.
-The technical sell signal from this reversal chart pattern formation occurs when the market breaks below the neck-line.
+This double top is seen as complete when the price creates a second high point and then goes below the lowest spot between the high points, known as the neck line.
+The sell signal from this chart pattern happens when the market goes below the neck line.

-In XAUUSD trading, this setup is used as an early warning signal that a bullish Gold price trend is about to turn and reverse.
-However, it is only confirmed once the neck-line is broken & the market goes below neckline.
-Neckline is just another name for the last support level formed on the Gold price chart.
+In XAUUSD trading, this setup serves as an early warning signal indicating that a bullish Gold price trend may be about to reverse.
+However, confirmation occurs only when the neckline is breached and the market falls below this level.
+The neckline is simply another term for the last support level established on the Gold price chart.

 Summary:Forms after an extended move upwards

-This setup reflects that there'll be a reversal in the market
+This setup reflects that there will be a reversal in the market

-We sell when the price breaks-out below the neckline: see below for an explanation.
+We initiate a sell when the price breaks below the neckline: refer below for further explanation.

 Double Tops Reversal Setup

-The double top reversal chart pattern look like an M-Shape, the best reversal signal is where the second top is lower and lesser than the first one just as shown below, this means the reversal signal setup can be confirmed by drawing a downward trend line just as shown below.
-If a trader opens a sell trade the stop loss will be placed just above this downward trend-line.
+The double top reversal chart pattern resembles an M-Shape: the optimal reversal signal occurs when the second top is lower than the first, as illustrated below.
+This indicates that the reversal signal setup can be validated by drawing a downward trend line, as depicted below.
+If a trader initiates a sell trade, the stop loss should be positioned just above this downward trend line.

 M-Shaped Double Tops Reversal Pattern - Downwards Trend-Line